cures-hub/cures-condec-jira/doc/features/knowledge-in-git-presentation.md

 ```
 *Example of decision knowledge documented in a code comment of the class [CommitMessageToCommentTranscriber]*

-ConDec integrates code files as well as decision knowledge from commit messages and code comments into the knowledge graph.
+ConDec **integrates code files as well as decision knowledge** from commit messages and code comments **into the knowledge graph**.
-Developers can filter the knowledge graph views, e.g. to only see the knowledge documented in git.
+Developers can **filter the knowledge graph views**, e.g. to only see the knowledge documented in git.

 ![Node-link tree diagram for the CommitMessageToCommentTranscriber class and decision knowledge documented in its code comments](../screenshots/git_knowledge_graph_view_treant.png)

 *Node-link tree diagram for the [CommitMessageToCommentTranscriber] class and decision knowledge documented in its code comments*

-Trace link creation and maintenance between code files and Jira issues works as follows:
+**Trace link creation and maintenance** between code files and Jira issues works as follows:
 1. Initial trace link creation during git clone.
 2. Manual link improvement and maintenance by developers.
 Developers can manually change links.
 3. Automatic trace link maintenance during git fetch based on recent changes.